BDSI-Utwente/shiny-workshop/readme.md

 The example uses music chart data to show how to populate inputs choices from the data, generating options based on artists listed in the data.
 It then expands on this topic by implementing a conditional input to select a track that only appears when the user has selected an artist, and dynamically updates the available track choices based on the chosen artist.

-## Participants
-Shiny apps created by participants will be uploaded here.